EirikJuelsen/COMP4300/README.md

-# COMP6980
+# COMP4300
-Projects and learnings from Intro to Artificial Intelligence
+Projects and learnings from Game Programming